position-pal/Documentation/content/docs/3-arch-design/1-bounded-contexts.md

 - **Notifications**: it is responsible for managing the notifications, including the push notifications to the users' devices.
 - **Chat**: it is responsible for managing the chat between the users and the groups' members.

-In the following sections, we will provide a detailed view of each bounded context, including its _Ubiquitous Language_ and the _Events_ guiding the interactions between the different contexts.
+In the following sections, we will provide a detailed view of each bounded context, including its **_Ubiquitous Language_**, the **_Commands_** and the **_Events_** guiding the interactions between the different contexts.
-These can be categorized as _Driving Events_ and _Driven Events_: the former are the events triggered by the user's actions and that drives an application use case, while the latter are the events that are triggered by the system as a reaction to a use case or a system state change.
+These can be categorized as **_Driving_** or **_Driven Events_**: the former are the events triggered by the user's actions and that drives an application use case, while the latter are the events that are triggered by the system as a reaction to a use case or a system state change.
+Moreover we distinguish between _Commands_ and _Events_ to highlight the difference between a request to perform an action (_Command_) and the notification of something meaningful that has happened (_Event_):

 ## Users Management